section-engineering-education/engineering-education/content/articles/java-singleton-design-pattern/index.md

 When we are working with enums, there is a method called `readResolve` that will not generate a new object and instead uses the existing one.

 ### Conclusion
-In this tutorial, we have seen that this class has only one item in it.
+In this tutorial, we have seen that a Singleton class has only one item in it.
 We can create a Singleton using private constructors and the `getInstance` constructor function.

 We have also discussed how to construct a singleton design pattern using eager and lazy loading techniques.
 As well as, thread, double-checked locking, enum, and the differences between singleton class and normal class.